When a project is complete, the survey results can be sent by email or exported via iTunes.

 To use the file, follow these steps.

 - Copy the data files into the same directory as the Excel file.
+We recommend that you create a new directory for this.

 Although our server is regularly scanned for malware, like all files from the internet, you should ensure you verify the file that you download is virus free.